 Laguna Bay manages the evaluation, acquisition, development and management of agricultural assets on behalf of institutional investors.
-We currently act as owner, advisor, trustee or custodian to over AU$1 billion in assets, offering flexible acquisition alternatives for vendors and dynamic value adding alternatives for assets.
+We currently act as owner, advisor, trustee or custodian, offering flexible acquisition alternatives for vendors and dynamic value adding alternatives for assets.

 Connecting Farming & Finance